allebone/help.omni.af.mil/docs/PEX/Training.md

 10. Select Enroll Student\(s\).

-11. If you wish to Withdraw Enroll ment for a student, check the appropriate box of the student in the Enrolled Students grid on the Course Assignment page and select Withdraw Enrol ment.
+11. If you wish to Withdraw Enrollment for a student, check the appropriate box of the student in the Enrolled Students grid on the Course Assignment page and select Withdraw Enrollment.

 12. On the Course Assignment page, you can print Available Students and Enrolled Students as well as export this information to Excel.